DigitalHolography/Holovibes/README.md

     * Visual Studio 2017
     * CUDA 9.0 (AFTER installing visual Studio)
     * Qt 5.9.0
+    * QT VS TOOLS (Usefull Visual studio add-on)
     * Install and build Qwt 6.1.3 in the "lib" directory
     * Boost 1.65.1 (A prebuilt version is easier.
-If you build it, make sure libs are built in $(BoostLib)\lib64-msvc-14.1)
+If you build it yourself, make sure libs are built in $(BoostLib)\lib64-msvc-14.1)
 * Make sure the environment variable "CUDA_PATH_V9_0" is set
 * Make sure your path contains:
     * $(CUDA_PATH_V9_0)\bin
     * $(CUDA_PATH_V9_0)\libnvvp
     * $(QTDIR)\bin
     * $(QWTDIR)\lib
 * After modifying your path, if Holovibes cannot find the Qt platform "windows", redownload Qt.
+* Verify that it builds with the correct dll.
+If not, your path contain something wrong.

 ### IDE ###